JMsoutheastern/tranuse/README.md

 What is tranUSE?
 ----------------
-TranUSE is a Java application to interpret LCLU changes using user defined change processes.
+TranUSE is a Java application to interpret LCLU changes using user-defined change processes.
 The application is based on the change process concept.
 A change process is defined as the conversion of one land patch from a class of LCLU to another one.
 The tranUSE algorithm compares patch by patch LCLU classes among two dates and assigns the corresponding change process previously defined by user.

 Contact: Juan Miguel Requena, juanmir@ual.es